vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 Trunk Đóng gói can use DTP to negotiate the Đóng gói they will use.

-- Negotiation is Enabled by Mặc định
+- Negotiation is Enabled by Default

 ```
 💡 'switchport trunk encapsulation negotiate'